 As the process can be a bit confusing at times, it can be beneficial for you to have an experienced attorney by your side.
 You have the option to appoint a licensed attorney to represent you in all your business contacts with Social Security.

 At the Shipon Law Associates, P.C., our Philadelphia Social Security disability lawyers offer nationwide client services.
-Although our offices are located in Northeast Philadelphia, North Philadelphia, and Cherry Hill New Jersey, you never need to leave home to receive our firm’s help!
+Although our offices are located in Philadelphia, North Philadelphia, and Cherry Hill New Jersey, you never need to leave home to receive our firm’s help!
 Our goal is to help clients in the most simple and convenient manner possible.
 For that reason, we offer complimentary phone and webcam consultations.
 After the case evaluation, we can determine which route to pursue.